kingabzpro/GitHub-Actions-For-Machine-Learning-Beginners/README.md

 # GitHub-Actions-For-Machine-Learning-Beginners
-A project on automating ML workflow using scikit-learn pipelines, MakeFile, CML, and GitHub actions.
+A project on automating ML workflow using scikit-learn pipelines, CML, and GitHub actions.